facephi/sdk-mobile-documentation/docs/resources/Selphi_widget_ios.md

 - ZipZap library: `ZipZap.xcframework`
 - Native library: `libc++.tbd`

-In the “Copy bundle resources” section it is required to add the widget resources file `fphi-widget-resources-SelphiLive-1.2.zip`.
+In the "Copy bundle resources" section it is required to add the widget resources file `fphi-widget-resources-SelphiLive-1.2.zip`.

 Since iOS 10.0, if the application uses the camera, it is required to add a usage description.
 To do that, the file info.plist must be modified adding the description as the value for the key NSCameraUsageDescription:
 ```xml